mu-ni/memo/bq/14principles.md

-  Pareto principle(80/20 rule) - for many events, about 80% of the results come from 20% of the decisions Can not satisfy all, just satisfy the most important requirements requirements from data scientist and delivery team, list the priority major bug, block normal workflow, fix firstly potential risks, make DB unsafe, fix secondly user experience, todo list, fix it later
+  Pareto principle(80/20 rule) - for many events, about 80% of the results come from 20% of the decisions Can not satisfy all, just satisfy the most important requirements requirements from data scientist and delivery team, list the priority same priority, first do task with less risks major bug, block normal workflow, fix firstly potential risks, make DB unsafe, fix secondly user experience, todo list, fix it later